 CSV or comma separated value files, are simplified ASCII files that contain only log data, and no other information.
 The format required for CSV files is specific to this application and discussed in a later section.

 LDF and SEG-Y files are used to store seismic waveform data (VSP waveform data).

 Log data can be loaded either from LAS or CSV format files.

 In most cases, log data will be loaded from LAS format files, and this can be done by either selecting the File->Load LAS File option under the main menu.
-Alternatively, just drag and drop the file onto the tree-view list area.
+Alternatively, just drag and drop the file onto the data-list area.
 Drag and drop supports loading multiple files with one action.